Back to National Guide

 Sydney kitchens range from tiny galley layouts in terraces to expansive open-plan designs in newer apartments and houses.
 Each has different splashback implications.

-Inner-city terraces.
-Newtown, Marrickville, Balmain, Surry Hills.
-Galley kitchens with limited wall space.
-The splashback area is small (2–4m2), keeping material costs low, but the per-square-metre rate is higher because setup time is fixed and the tiler still needs to cut around power points and fit to uneven terrace walls.
+Inner-city terraces (Newtown, Marrickville, Balmain, Surry Hills).
+Galley kitchens with limited wall space mean splashback areas of 2–4m2.
+Material costs stay low, but the per-square-metre rate is higher because setup time is fixed and the tiler still needs to cut around power points and fit to rendered walls that are rarely perfectly flat.
+Older terrace walls may need levelling before tiling, adding $15–$25/m2 for substrate preparation.
+White or off-white subway tiles in brick bond remain the most common choice in these suburbs, keeping the total cost manageable even in a full renovation.

 Hiring a Licensed Tiler in NSW

-In NSW, tiling work valued over $5,000 (including GST) requires the tiler to hold a licence issued by NSW Fair Trading.
-Most splashback jobs fall under this threshold, but if your splashback is part of a larger kitchen renovation, the total may exceed it.
+In NSW, tiling work valued over $5,000 (including GST) requires the tiler to hold a Wall and Floor Tiling licence issued by NSW Fair Trading.
+Most standalone splashback jobs fall under this threshold, but if your splashback is part of a larger kitchen renovation, the total may exceed it.

-• A clear breakdown of what is included versus extra (particularly power point cutouts and window reveals)
+• Provide a clear breakdown of what is included versus extra (particularly power point cutouts and window reveals)

 You can verify a licence on the NSW Fair Trading licence search.